gpr073/todo-app/README.md

 ## Description

 A TodoList Application built using NodeJS and ExpressJS.
 It can be used tasks todo and delete them after done.
-The Application stores the list data in a MongoDB database and uses Mongoose to connect to the database.
+The Application stores the list data in MongoDB Atlas and uses Mongoose to connect to the database.
 EJS is used to render views and Bootstrap to make the application look good.

 ## Getting Started